maucherOnline/wordpress-google-reviews-plugin/README.txt

 = How do I add reviews to my website? =

 Follow these steps to add google reviews to website:
-1. Paste your Google Developer API Key when you install the plugin.
-2. Search for your local business within our plugin interface and paste the GMB ID.
+1. Search for your local business within our plugin interface and paste the GMB ID.
-3. Configure the visual settings and choose the design that suits your Google business website the most.
+2. Configure the visual settings and choose the design that suits your Google business website the most.
-4. Save.
+3. Save.
-5. Copy the code.
+4. Copy the code.
-6. Paste it on the page/post where you want your customer reviews to be seen.
+5. Paste it on the page/post where you want your customer reviews to be seen.

 = Should you put reviews on your website? =